robotology/yarp/doc/yarp_logging.md

 ```

 In order to access your private class members inside this function you also have
-to declare this function as `friend` inside your class declaration
+to declare this function as `friend` inside your class declaration:

 ```{.cpp}
 class MyClass